NextPlayBro

 Benefits:

-• Start when ready
+• Start the meeting when you’re ready

-• Avoid distractions
+• Avoid unexpected interruptions

 Zoom vs Traditional Meetings